w4af/w4af/doc/sphinx/update.rst

    This section is only interesting for advanced users.

-We use ``git flow`` to manage our development process, this means that you'll find the latest stable code at ``master``, a development version at ``develop`` and experiments and unstable code in ``feature`` branches.
+We use ``git flow`` to manage our development process, this means that you'll find the latest stable code at ``main``, a development version at ``develop`` and experiments and unstable code in ``feature`` branches.
 I encourage advanced users to experiment with the code at ``develop`` and ``feature`` branches and report bugs, it helps us advance our development and get real testers while we don't disturb other users that require stable releases.

 .. code-block:: bash